Every event or occasion calls for good food. And although the majority of people like good food, not everyone has the talent to cook the same.

 - Important Assumptions

-Although your plan would keep changing as your business grows, here are a few key sections that would form the foundation of your business plan:
+Although your plan will keep changing as your business grows, here are a few key sections that would form the foundation of your business plan:

 1. Executive summary